 RULES OF CONDUCT AND DISCIPLINARY ACTIONS

-As representatives of the OU-Tulsa Staff Senate, Officers, Representatives, and appointees shall, at all times conduct themselves in a professional, cooperative, and collegial manner.
+As Senators of the OU-Tulsa Staff Senate, Officers, Senators, and appointees shall, at all times conduct themselves in a professional, cooperative, and collegial manner.
 OU-Tulsa Staff Senate membership expressly implies a representation of the Staff Senate and OU-Tulsa staff as a whole, and members shall present themselves as such.
 A member shall at all times strive to maintain the integrity of the Staff Senate by exhibiting behavior conducive to the Senate’s mission.

-Any OU-Tulsa Staff Senate Officer, Representative, or appointee who engages in conduct that could injure the good name of the OU-Tulsa Staff Senate, disturb its well-being, or hamper it in its work may face sanction or expulsion.
+Any OU-Tulsa Staff Senate Officer, Senator, or appointee who engages in conduct that could injure the good name of the OU-Tulsa Staff Senate, disturb its well-being, or hamper it in its work may face sanction or expulsion.
 The appropriate consequence shall be decided by a majority vote of the Executive Committee.

 Three (3) absences from scheduled OU-Tulsa Staff Senate meetings during any operating year may be cause for dismissal.
 Dismissal shall not occur until the circumstances of the absences are reviewed by the Executive Committee.

-After three (3) such absences, the Representative shall be notified in writing about possibly facing dismissal.
-The Representative should reply in writing within ten (10) days either assuring the OU-Tulsa Staff Senate that interest and participation shall continue or offering to resign, the Executive Committee shall be obliged to recommend to the OU-Tulsa Staff Senate that the Representative be replaced.
+After three (3) such absences, the Senator shall be notified in writing about possibly facing dismissal.
+The Senator should reply in writing within ten (10) days either assuring the OU-Tulsa Staff Senate that interest and participation shall continue or offering to resign, the Executive Committee shall be obliged to recommend to the OU-Tulsa Staff Senate that the Senator be replaced.
 In any event, replacement may automatically be recommended with the occurrence of the fourth (4th) absence.

 SUSPENSION OF RULES

-Any provision of the By-Laws, with the exception of the provisions concerning amendments, may be suspended for the duration of any one (1) meeting by a two-thirds (2/3) affirmative vote of the Representatives of the OU-Tulsa Staff Senate present and voting, provided a quorum is present.
+Any provision of the By-Laws, with the exception of the provisions concerning amendments, may be suspended for the duration of any one (1) meeting by a two-thirds (2/3) affirmative vote of the Senators of the OU-Tulsa Staff Senate present and voting, provided a quorum is present.